Eliastik/memes-soundbox/README.md

 ```

 ## Changelog

+* Version 1.1.0 (03/31/2024):
+   - Small adjustments to the user interface;
+   - simple-sound-studio-lib and simple-sound-studio-components updated to version 2.2.0, with improvements:
+      - Display of percentage and time remaining during audio processing, ability to cancel audio processing;
+      - Ability to save edited audio in MP3 format;
+      - Bug fixes

 * Version 1.0.2 (2/10/2024) :
     - Fixed a bug that occurred when selecting a sound, then returning to a sound that had already been loaded: the animation was not updated